The Only Suit You’ll Ever Need?

 Yet this no longer applies to the majority of individuals, especially with more and more work places beginning to adopt business-casual dress codes.
 In fact, in these companies, a navy suit may be considered a bit too much.

 Navy also feels like more of a daytime, business-appropriate colour whereas grey can effortlessly transition into the evening, especially when paired with black.
 There’s nothing easier than swapping your white shirt and black tie combination for a crisp black polo as you walk out the office for a well-earned drink after a long day.
-The fact that grey goes with any colour under the sun doesn’t hurt either.
+The fact that grey goes with any color under the sun doesn’t hurt either.

 Personally, I think grey is more versatile as well.
 Due to the navy suit’s business connotations, it can be slightly harder to dress down when compared to its grey counterpart.